-• Milk is transported to one of several processing plants that manufacture products like cheese, ice cream, milk, yogurt, butter, or milk powder.
+Milk is transported to one of several processing plants that manufacture products

-- to understanding. - Including prerecorded video of our parlor and milk storage tanks could increase understanding. - Show visitors to the viewing window of the robotic milker's storage tank.
+- Including images or prerecorded videos of milking, tanker trucks, processing plants, separators, homogenizers/unhomogenized milk, pasteurizers, etc. will be vital to student understanding. - Including prerecorded video of our parlor and milk storage tanks could increase student understanding. - Show students to the viewing window of the robotic milker's storage tank.

-- The milk samples are tested at a laboratory by lab technicians to make sure the milk is safe and fresh to be processed for us to drink. - One sample is immediately checked for temperature.
-If the temperature of the milk is above 40°F, the entire load is discarded. - Another sample is tested for bacteria and antibiotics.
-In the rare event that the tanker of milk tests positive, the entire load is discarded. - Milk is never unloaded until it passes all tests. - The technician also tests the butterfat content.
-Butterfat is also called cream. - When milk passes "inspection," processing begins. - Once the tank truck driver gets the okay from the lab, the pumping begins. - Milk is pumped into large, refrigerated storage tanks or silos. - One of the first stops is the separator.
+1 st Learning Goal: Upon completion of this lesson students will be able to understand and describe milk processing steps.
+1st Learning Goal: Upon completion of this lesson studescribe milk processing steps. like cheese, ice cream, milk, yogurt, butter, or milk powder.
+The milk samples are tested at a laboratory by lab technicians to make sure the milk is safe and fresh to be processed for us to drink.
+One sample is immediately checked for temperature.
+If the temperature of the milk is above 40°F, the entire load is discarded.
+Another sample is tested for bacteria and antibiotics.
+In the rare event that the tanker of milk tests positive, the entire load is discarded.
+Milk is never unloaded until it passes all tests.
+The technician also tests the butterfat content.
+Butterfat is also called cream.
+When milk passes "inspection," processing begins.
+Once the tank truck driver gets the okay from the lab, the pumping begins. idents will be able to understand and Milk is pumped into large, refrigerated storage tanks or silos.
+One of the first stops is the separator.
+The Separator Milk is pumped into a separator that spins the milk to separate cream, which is lighter, from the skim.
+O What do we call milk that has the butterfat removed?
+Nonfat milk or skim milk The desired amount of cream can then be added back to the skim later to obtain milk standard for 1%, 2%, or whole milk which is 3.25% fat.
+Excess cream can then be used to make ice cream and butter.
+Some of the milk is even pumped to mixing tanks.

-The Separator

-- Milk is pumped into a separator that spins the milk to separate cream, which is lighter, from the skim. - The desired amount of cream can then be added back to the skim later to obtain milk standard for 1%, 2%, or whole milk which is 3.25% fat.
-Excess cream can then be used to make ice cream and butter. - Some of the milk is even pumped to mixing tanks.
 Here other ingredients are added to make flavored milk.